yaronf/I-D/BCP195bis/draft-ietf-uta-rfc7525bis.md

 This entire document discusses the security practices directly affecting applications
     using the TLS protocol.
 This section contains broader security considerations related to technologies used in conjunction with or by TLS.
-    The reader is referred to the security consideration sections of TLS 1.3
+    The reader is referred to the Security Considerations sections of TLS 1.3
     {{RFC8446}}, DTLS 1.3 {{RFC9147}}, TLS 1.2 {{RFC5246}} and DTLS 1.2 {{RFC6347}}
     for further context.